TASRobotics/RaidZero-Outreach-Swerve-Docs/source/Docs/Prerequisites/2-Configuration.rst

 ####################

-Before you can start programming the swerve, you need to collect constants specific to your robot.
-These constants will be used to configure the swerve.
+Before you can start programming the swerve, you need to collect constants specific to your robot that will be used to configure the swerve.
-All constants will be located in the ``Constants.java`` file.
+All constants will be recorded in ``Constants.java``.

 Motor & Sensor IDs
 ******************